IgorSprovieri/pizza-burguer/readme.md

 # Pizza Burguer

-This project is a online menu for a imaginary restaurant named Pizza Burguer and made with:
+This project is a online menu for a imaginary restaurant named Pizza Burguer

-- React
-- Chakra UI

 ## Live Application